BeryJu/oidc-test-client/README.md

 - `OIDC_CLIENT_ID`: OAuth2 Client ID to use.
 - `OIDC_CLIENT_SECRET`: OAuth2 Client Secret to use.
 Can be set to an empty string when only implicit flow is tested.
 - `OIDC_ROOT_URL`: URL under which you access this Client. (default http://localhost:9009)

+  When using in a subdirectory, make sure to leave out any trailing slashes

 - `OIDC_PROVIDER`: Optional URL that metadata is fetched from.
 The metadata is fetched on the first request to `/`
 - `OIDC_SCOPES`: Scopes to request from the provider.
 Defaults to "openid,offline_access,profile,email"
 - `OIDC_DO_REFRESH`: Whether refresh-token related checks are enabled (don't ask for a refresh token) (default: true)